 The bathroom is large, although there is no tub (water saving I guess), and has one annoying feature (due to plumbing) neither one of us cared for: a step up to the bathroom, and a low clearance on the bathroom door.
 (I hit my head a couple times the first two days, but eventually got used to it.)
 Bill Gates once stayed in the suite we are in, so if it’s good enough for him, it’s good enough for us!
 LOL!

-After dinner we had drinks in the six floor lounge, which was quite spacious and offered huge wrap around windows throughout the room, as well as comfortable oversized chairs and sofas.
+After dinner we had drinks in the sixth floor lounge, which was quite spacious and offered huge wrap around windows throughout the room, as well as comfortable oversized chairs and sofas.
 A singing duo performed each night in the lounge, singing popular soft and relaxing songs, from Abba to Chinese music; quite nice and professional, and fortunately none of that rap crap or loud music that’s so prevalent on mega ocean liners.

 We stayed in the lounge until around 10:30pm the first night (it closes at 11pm), and saw the two Australian tours arrive around 10pm.
 As the dining room was already closed, the ship had set up a buffet in the lounge for the groups to eat, which was nice as they had had a long day of travel.